CBoswell963/Portfolio/PokemonTeamBuilder/planning/use_cases/authentication_use_case.md

         User is taken to Login page

-        User enters authentication credentials that do not match any registered credentieals
+        User enters authentication credentials that do not match any registered credentials

         User remains on Login page and a message displays saying the login credentials were incorrect